Updated on December 10, 2024

 Gum Surgery

-Tooth Extraction and Replacement With a Dental Implant
+Tooth Extraction and Dental Implant

 In cases of severe root resorption, the tooth may need to be extracted and replaced with a dental implant.
 This is the most effective way to restore the function and aesthetics of the affected tooth.

-How to Prevent Tooth Resorption
+How Can You Prevent Tooth Resorption?

 To prevent tooth resorption, you must do the following: